ml5js/ml5-website-v01/docs/api-Knn-Image.md

 title: KNN Image Classifier
 ---

-This class allows you to train and classify images in to a set of different categories.
+This class allows you to train and classify images in to a set of custom categories.

+It uses a pre-trained image classifier model, the same used in the [`ImageClassifier`](/imageclassifier.md) method, but allows to add new sets of images that can later be searched for visual similarity.

 Based on [deeplearn.js KNN image classifier model](https://github.com/PAIR-code/deeplearnjs/tree/master/models/knn_image_classifier).